natasha/navec/README.md

 make clean wheel upload
 ```

 Notice!
-All commands belows use code from `navec/train`, it is not under CI, it works only with python3, it is expected user is familiar with source code.
-We use Yandex.Cloud EC2 and S3.
+All commands belows use code from `navec/train`, it is not under CI, it works only with Python 3, it is expected user is familiar with source code.
+We use Yandex Cloud Compute and Object Storage.

 Create remote worker